 I had to stop browsing through their pages after a while because I caught myself visualising half of their stock in our house.
 Every other click would be accompanied by a gasp of amazement.
 I’ve already managed to compile a mile-long list of people and their matching gifts.

 The only department which left me rather indifferent was the section ‘Inspirational jewellery’.
 Compared with the awe-inspiring sterling silver and gemstone collection, the pieces from this category seem less impressive to me.
 (This is obviously a matter of personal preference.)
 I’m a big fan of quotes and affirmations, but I don’t feel the need to wear pendants that say ‘I love yoga’, or ‘No mud no lotus’ – although I do find the latter witty, and I can see the wisdom behind these words.

-This is one of my favourite sections of Buddhagrove’s store.
-To me, browsing through the pages of such gems (literally) feels like walking through a fairyland.
-The combination of beautiful shapes and proven healing properties of the gems is hard to resist.
+These are my favourite sections of Buddha Groove’s store.
+To me, browsing through the pages of such gems (literally) feels like walking through a mythological palace filled with treasures.
+I find the combination of beautiful shapes and proven healing properties of the gemstones truly spellbinding.